sfaber34/scaffold-eth/README.md

 ## Introduction

-This branch renders animated solar system svg NFTs based on provided details about the system's star and planets.
+This branch renders animated solar system SVG NFTs based on provided details about the system's star and planets.

 **Structs.sol** contains struct definitions used to hold system attributes: